fkhadra/react-toastify/README.md

 toast.error(<Img />, options) // add type: 'error' to options
 toast.dismiss() // Remove all toasts !
 toast.dismiss(toastId) // Remove given toast
-toast.isRunning(toastId) //Check if a toast is displayed or not
+toast.isActive(toastId) //Check if a toast is displayed or not
 ```